 |Botanical Name||Bidens spp.|

-|Plant Type||Annual or perennial|
+|Plant Type||Annual, perennial|

-|Mature Size||6-12 inches tall, 1-3 feet wide|
+|Mature Size||6-12 in. tall, 1-3 ft. wide|

 |Soil pH||Slightly acidic to neutral|

-|Native Area||Americas, Africa, Polynesia, Europe, Asia|
+|Native Area||North America, South America, Africa, Europe, Asia|

 Temperature and Humidity